Gillo Pontecorvo: The Battle of Algiers

 Pontecorvo is best known for his 1966 masterpiece The Battle of Algiers (released in Italian as La battaglia di Algeri).
 It is widely viewed as one of the finest films of its genre: a neorealistic film.
 Its portrayal of the Algerian resistance during the Algerian War uses the neorealist style pioneered by fellow Italian film directors de Santis and Rossellini.
 He used newsreel-style footage and non-professional actors.

 He focused primarily on the native Algerians, a disenfranchised population who were seldom featured in the general media.
 Though very much Italian neorealist in style, Pontecorvo co-produced with an Algerian film company.
-The script was written with intention that actual Front de Libération Nationale (FLN) leaders would act in it.
+The script was written with intention that Front de Libération Nationale (FLN) leaders would act in it.
 (For example, the character Djafar was played by an FLN leader, Yacef Saadi.)
 Pontecorvo's theme was clearly anti-imperialist.
 He later described the film as a "hymn ... in homage to the people who must struggle for their independence, not only in Algeria, but everywhere in the third world" and said, "the birth of a nation happens with pain on both sides, although one side has cause and the other not."

 The Battle of Algiers achieved great success and influence.
 It was widely screened in the United States, where Pontecorvo received a number of awards.
 He was nominated for two Academy Awards for direction and screenplay (a collaboration).
 The film has been used as a training video by revolutionary groups, as well as by military dictatorships dealing with guerrilla resistance (especially in the 1970s during Operation Condor).
 It has been and remains extremely popular in Algeria, providing a popular memory of the struggle for independence from France.

 The semi-documentary style and use of an almost entirely non-professional cast (only one trained actor appears in the film) was a great influence on a number of future filmmakers and films.
 Its influence can be seen in the few surviving works of West German filmmaker Teod Richter, made from the late 1960s up to his disappearance, and presumed death, in 1986.
 In addition, more recent commercial American films, such as the Blair Witch Project, Paranormal Activity and others draw from these techniques for less lofty purposes.